 What courses do I need to take?

 - CLA 3002, Career Kickstarter: Finding Internships and Other Career-Related Experiences.
-This 1 credit course will meet once a week on Mondays from 2:30-3:45pm in Fall 2020.
+This 1 credit hybrid course will meet once a week on Mondays from 2:30-3:45pm in Fall 2021.
 The course guides you through how to search for an internship and supports you in creating the application materials needed for success.
 This specific section reserved for CLA Get Ready Internship participants will offer enhanced support and connect you to local employers interested in accessing talent through CLA Get Ready Internships.